Last updated

 Adding Memories

-Add a new memory to your knowledge base, using the Papr-generated user ID for association:
+Add a new memory to your knowledge base, using either your external user ID or the Papr-generated user ID:

 curl -X POST https://memory.papr.ai/v1/memory \